senthalan0211/react-native-wheel-of-fortune/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to update tests as appropriate .

 ## Contributors
 [![Joaquin Beceiro](https://avatars0.githubusercontent.com/u/10049759?s=50 "Joaquin Beceiro")](https://github.com/JoaquinBeceiro)